CMLPlatform/ramascene/docs/source/deployment.rst

 ``$npm install``

+Set webpack conf settings for production:

-*Configure webpack.config.js for ajax url and websocket url.*
+* Configure webpack.config.js for ajax url and websocket url at webpack.DefinePlugin().
+* Adjust process environment to "production" at webpack.DefinePlugin().
+* Make sure that new UglifyJsPlugin() is set.

 Built React bundle: